What should a pilot do if the glide slope warning flag appears immediately after passing the final approach fix during an ILS approach?

 Enhance your understanding of the Instrument Ground 8 exam.
 Study with tailored multiple-choice questions and guided explanations.
 Prepare to pass with confidence!

-When the glide slope warning flag appears after passing the final approach fix during an ILS approach, it indicates that the glide slope signal is lost.
-However, the localizer signal may still be valid, which means the aircraft can still descend using the localizer minimum descent altitude (MDA).
+When a glide slope warning flag appears after passing the final approach fix during an ILS approach, it indicates a malfunction or loss of the glide slope signal.
+Choosing to continue the approach and descend to the localizer minimum descent altitude (MDA) is a prudent course of action because the localizer can still provide lateral guidance for the approach.

 Subscribe